You know that feeling you have when you just want to set someone’s face on fire and put it out with a fork?

 But you may be shooting yourself in the foot.

-It seriously makes those of us who do it right (and who spent stupid amounts of time and money getting qualified) look bad.
+It makes those of us who do it right (and who spent insane amounts of time and money getting qualified) look bad.

 So, I decided that the world needs a list of things to check before they jump into bed with just anyone who claims to know what they are doing.